 The Free Application for Federal Student Aid (FAFSA) is the single most important application in determining eligibility for financial aid!

-The 2016-2017 FAFSA is still available for new students starting in January, 2017.
-The FAFSA for 2017-2018 will become available October 1, 2016.
+The FAFSA for 2021-2022 became available on October 1, 2020.
+The 2020-2021 FAFSA is also still available.
 The online FAFSA has gotten a lot easier over the last few years.
 Thanks to improvements like skip logic, where you only see questions that are applicable to you; and the IRS Data Retrieval Tool, which allows you to import your tax information from the IRS directly into the FAFSA application, the FAFSA takes less than 30 minutes to complete.
-Just make sure to take your time so you don’t make one of these 11 common FAFSA mistakes!
+Just make sure to take your time so you don’t make one of these 12 common FAFSA mistakes!
 We advise students to complete the FAFSA every year before February 15 in order to ensure processing before the March 1 priority deadline.

 We recommend using the IRS Data Retrieval Tool to electronically import your tax data into your FAFSA.
 Click here for more detailed guidance on the IRS Data Retrieval Tool.